 The neighborhood meeting is a way for the rezoning applicant to initiate a conversation with the community members most directly affected by the proposed rezoning.
 Applicants must invite owners of all parcels within 500 feet of the rezoning site.
 Neighborhood meetings should be scheduled at a time and place that is convenient to the invited property owners.
 Meeting notices must be mailed at least ten (10) and no more than twenty-five (25) days before the meeting.
 The applicant may deliver addressed, stamped envelopes containing the meeting notice to City staff.
 Staff verifies the information and addresses and places the notices in the mail.
 These envelopes must be provided to staff at least one day prior to the mailing deadline.
 Conversely, the applicant may choose to send the meeting notices by certified mail.
 If this delivery method is used, the delivery certification must be submitted to staff with the rezoning application.
 Applicants should consult UDO Section 10.2.1.C.5 "Content of Notice” for the required contents of mailed notice.
 The rezoning application must be submitted within 6 months of the neighborhood meeting.

 City staff provides pre-application conferences for rezoning petitions free of charge.
 The pre-application conference is an opportunity for applicants to learn about the rezoning process and consult with staff about potential impacts of their proposed zoning.
 At this time, staff can also help applicants understand the difference between general use and conditional use zoning districts and how appropriate each may be to the applicant’s case.
 To schedule a pre-application conference, fill out the Pre-Application Conference form.
+Prior to submitting an application, applicants requesting a Planned Development must also attend a pre-submittal meeting with staff to discuss submittal materials.
+To schedule a pre-submittal meeting, contact Planning staff.

 After completing the Rezoning Application, the applicant may submit their application along with the submittal fee to the Development Services Customer Service Center.
 Completed Rezoning applications can be submitted at any time during normal business hours.
 Staff will review the application for completeness.
 Once the application has been deemed completed and all technical documents have been approved, Planning staff completes a review and places the case on the agenda of a Planning Commission meeting.